constantAmateur/constantAmateur.github.io/_posts/2020-12-24-linearRegression.md

 \sum_i (y_i - c)^2
 $$

-which is where the ordinary least squares minimisation comes from.
+which is where ordinary least squares minimisation comes from.
 To find the minimum we do the usual thing and find where all the partial derivatives are zero.
 In our case, there's just one.

 $$
 0 = \frac{d}{dc}(-\log{l}) = 2 \sum_i c (y_i - c) \\